For a data story to move audiences to take action or embrace change, it should have the following components:

 A Sentiment Trend chart is one of the revolutionary visualization charts you can use to create meaningful stories out of your data.

-Storytelling is incredibly vital in persuasion and simplifying communication.
+Storytelling with data is incredibly vital in persuasion and simplifying communication.
 You can bet on Sentiment Trend charts to help you communicate engagingly with both your clients and teams.
 Conveying a message in a story is much more engaging and easier to understand.

 You’re more likely to remember images and stories than typical words and numbers.